xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
-    -- enh(gil)   Increase null output maximum from 99999 to 512000 channels.
+    -- bug(dkulp) Fix crashes in lightning effect if not all the effect properties are specified -- enh(dkulp) Allow maping the first layer of a model effect onto a strand -- enh(gil)   Increase null output maximum from 99999 to 512000 channels.
 4.2.24  Nov 23, 2015
     -- bug(dkulp) Fix for crashe occuring during RenderText